 Scuba Buoyancy Control for Divers

-Effective scuba buoyancy control is, without doubt, the most important attribute that a diver needs to develop.
+Effective scuba buoyancy control is, without a doubt, the most important attribute that a diver needs to develop.

 Control of your buoyancy has a direct impact on air consumption, comfort, relaxation and the control of descents and ascents – which have direct safety implications.